PCT: CA Section A - Campo to Warner Springs

 End Location: Mount Laguna Campground

-Reminded me of Buddhist “Attachment is root of suffering”
+“Attachment is the root of all suffering.”

 Day 4 - 5/10/25